Freed after 20 years, Hawaii man reflects on case, future

 The younger Schweitzer recanted in October, which helped bolster the case for his brother’s release.

-Keith Shigetomi, the lawyer who represented Shawn Schweitzer when he pleaded guilty in exchange for credit for about year in jail, said Wednesday that he truly believed back then that he could convince a jury of his client’s innocence, but Shawn Schweitzer feared telling the truth would mean he would share the same fate as his brother.
+Keith Shigetomi, the lawyer who represented Shawn Schweitzer when he pleaded guilty in exchange for credit for about year in jail, said Wednesday that he truly believed back then that he could convince a jury of his client’s innocence, but Shawn Schweitzer feared telling the truth would mean sharing the same fate as his brother.

 The family thought about it.
 “Ian told him, do it, save yourself,” Shigetomi said, adding that lawyers are working on withdrawing the plea.